pierluigicolombo/Simple_Store_API/README.md

 ## Api_JWT_Extended

 The code in this sections extends the previus section using jwt extended.
 With jwt exteded the api can handle login, token refresh, logout ...
+If you want to test you can import all the requests in postman from the file postman_collection.json
 The structure of the code is explain in the e-book at https://arac.tecladocode.com/